Rhode Island Hospital

-Rhode Island Hospital is a private, not-for-profit hospital campus in the Upper South Providence neighborhood in Providence, Rhode Island.
-It is the largest academic medical center in the region, affiliated with Brown University since 1959.
+Rhode Island Hospital is a private, not-for-profit hospital in the Upper South Providence neighborhood of Providence, Rhode Island, United States.
+Affiliated with Brown University since 1959, it is now part of Brown University Health.

 As an acute care teaching hospital, Rhode Island Hospital is the principal provider of specialty care in the region and the only Level I Trauma Center in the state.
-The hospital provides a full range of diagnostic and therapeutic services to patients, with particular expertise in cardiology, including the state's only open heart surgery program; diabetes, emergency medical and trauma, neurosciences, oncology/radiation oncology, orthopedics, pediatrics, and surgery.
-Rhode Island Hospital's pediatrics division, Hasbro Children's Hospital, is the only pediatric facility in the state.
-Recording nearly 154,000 visits in the fiscal year of 2016, Rhode Island Hospital's adult and pediatric emergency wings are among the busiest in the United States.

 Overview

 Rhode Island Hospital is the main teaching hospital of the Warren Alpert Medical School of Brown University.
 Rhode Island Hospital ranks 13th among independent hospitals that receive funding from the National Institutes of Health, with research awards of more than $27 million annually.
 Many of its physicians are recognized as leaders in their respective fields of cancer, cardiology, diabetes, orthopedics, trauma, and minimally invasive surgery.
 The hospital's pediatrics wing, Hasbro Children's Hospital, has pioneered numerous procedures and is at the forefront of fetal surgery, orthopedics, and pediatric neurosurgery.
 Together with the Miriam Hospital, Rhode Island Hospital is a founding member of the Brown University Health system (formerly named Lifespan).

 Rhode Island Hospital employs nearly 8,000 full and part-time workers.
 The hospital's medical staff retains 1,843 physicians, as of 2016.
 Board certification or eligibility in a specialty or subspecialty is required for all appointed members of the medical staff, as well as those with limited clinical privileges.